Rockall: Etymology

 The origin and meaning of the name Rockall is uncertain.
 The name Rocabarraigh is used in Scots Gaelic folklore for a mythical rock that is supposed to appear three times, its last appearance being at the end of the world: "Nuair a thig Rocabarra ris, is dual gun tèid an Saoghal a sgrios". ('When Rocabarra returns, the world will likely come to be destroyed').
 Another idea is the name Rockall derives from the Gaelic Sgeir Rocail, meaning 'skerry of roaring' or 'sea rock of roaring', although rocail can also be translated as 'tearing' or 'ripping'.

 The Scottish Gaelic name for Rockall, Ròcal, may derive from an Old Norse name that may contain the element fjall, meaning 'mountain'.
 It is also suggested the name Rockall is from the Norse *rok, meaning 'foaming sea', and kollr, meaning 'bald head'—a word that appears in other place names in Scandinavian-speaking areas.

+Legends around the seafaring Irish monk Brendan the Navigator state that he described Rockall in the sixth century.

 Irish mythology giant Fionn mac Cumhaill (Finn McCool) allegedly scooped up a chunk of what is now Ulster to fling at a Scottish rival.
 It missed, instead landing in the Irish Sea to become the Isle of Man.
 The void left behind filled with water to become Lough Neagh.
 McCool is then alleged to have thrown a pebble that became what is now widely known as Rockall—alternatively, the pebble flew off north-west as he lifted the chunk of land or when it landed into the sea.

 Rockall appears on a 1550 Portuguese chart as 'Rochol', and on one of 1606 as 'Rocol'.
 The map Nova Francia alio nomine dicta Terranova, anno 1504 (c.
 1594), by Cornelis Claeszoon, Jan Doetecom, and Petrus Plancius, shows Rockall named Rookol.

 Rockall is named Rokol in its first-known literary reference, Martin Martin's 1698-published A Late Voyage to St Kilda.
 The book states: "... and from it lies Rokol, a small rock 60 league to the westward of St Kilda; the inhabitants of this place call it Rokabarra."

 Location

-In 1956, British scientist James Fisher referred to Rockall as "the most isolated small rock in the oceans of the world".
+In 1956, British scientist James Fisher referred to Rockall as "the most isolated small rock ... in the oceans of the world".
 An all round navigational beacon was first installed on Rockall's summit in 1972.
 Rockall's location was precisely determined by Nick Hancock during his 2014 expedition.